rwsayaman/TCGA_PanCancer_Genotyping_Imputation/dbGaP/README.md

 ## Citations
-Please cite Sayaman, Saad et al., Immunity 2021 when using the data and code contained here in, and downloading the TCGA QC and HRC imputed genotyping data.
+Please cite Sayaman*, Saad* et al., Immunity 2021 when using the data and code contained here in, and downloading the TCGA QC and HRC imputed genotyping data.
-* Sayaman, Saad et al., Immunity (2021).
+* Sayaman*, Saad* et al., Immunity (2021).
 Germline genetic contribution to the immune landscape of cancer. https://doi.org/10.1016/j.immuni.2021.01.011
-* Chambwe, Sayaman, et al., Analysis of Germline-Driven Ancestry-Associated Gene Expression in Cancers.
+* Chambwe*, Sayaman*, et al., Analysis of Germline-Driven Ancestry-Associated Gene Expression in Cancers.

 Please additionally cite: Carrot-Zhang et al., Cancer Cell 2020 when referencing ancestry assignments and downloading the TCGA QC and HRC imputed genotyping data.
 * Carrot-Zhang et al., Cancer Cell (2020).
 Comprehensive Analysis of Genetic Ancestry and Its Molecular Correlates in Cancer. https://doi.org/10.1016/j.ccell.2020.04.012